sphotoman/bamazon/README.md

 # BAMAZON! #

-Bamazon is primitive start of an inventory / ecommerce system.
+Bamazon is a primitive start to a inventory / ecommerce system.
 This is stage one.
-There is no traditional front end HTML that you would normally think of when ordering a product.
+There is no traditional frontend HTML that you would normally think of when ordering a product.
 This is early testing of concept and logic.
 This uses NodeJS and MySQL.
 It also uses "inquirer" & "mysql" depencentcies.
 Details can be found in the package.json.
 The MySQL database populated with 10 test items.
 The items have an ID, Name, Price and a Quanitity.
 NodeJS Server should be run locally and accessed via a CLI (Command Line Intervface - Like Bash).

 **See Screen Grabs Below for a Visual of the outline below**